marcdinkum/midi_io/README.md

 recorder: records a bit of MIDI and plays it back afterwards

-uncomposer: records MIDI data as long as you don't hit a designated hardcoded note to signal you're done, then writes everything to a MIDI file containing the date and time
+uncomposer: records MIDI data as long as you don't hit a designated hardcoded note to signal you're done, then writes everything to a MIDI file with the date and time in the name of the file

 bridge: MIDI to OSC bridge (Open Sound Control, needs liblo)